AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 $\rho_s$ = Density of sand particles
 $\rho_w$ = Density of water

-In the reactor the subteam plans to use, sand will serve as the granular solid and water as the fluid.
+In the prototype reactor the subteam has fabricated, sand serves as the granular solid and water serves as the fluid.
 Water has a known density and kinematic viscosity, but the material properties of sand may vary.
 The subteam used silica sand to design the prototype reactor, as it was readily available in the AguaClara laboratory.
 The subteam experimentally determined the silica sand's porosity and average grain diameter, as discussed in the Methods section.
 The subteam found silica sand's density in a presentation by [Weber-Shirk](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf).

 Because of the reactor’s dependence on bubble formation, the subteam also directed research toward bubble nucleation sites.
 The subteam found that the solid particles in the fluidized beds would provide nucleation sites for bubble formation.

 Typically, small, solid particles can provide a place for bubbles to grow large enough so they rise to the top of a reactor and escape [(Boudreau et al., 2005)](https://pubs.geoscienceworld.org/gsa/geology/article/33/6/517/103815/bubble-growth-and-rise-in-soft-sediments).
 Boudreau found that bubbles that form in sand-like sediments are spherical, in contrast to the oblate spheroid-shaped bubbles that form in muddy sediments.
 His research suggests that the difference in shape is caused by the differences in responses to the stress of the materials; while mud fractures under stress, sand “acts fluidly or plastically in response to growth stresses.”
 This informed the subteam as to what type of materials to use in the reactor because the subteam needs the particles to have a fluid-like behavior.

 Bubble formation and size in gas-solid fluidized beds is fairly predictable at low gas velocities [(Harrison and Leung, 1961)](https://www.nature.com/articles/190433a0).
 However, Schulz states that this is not the case for liquid-solid fluidized beds: “In most liquid-fluidized beds, … although instability is present and can be seen in the form of wavy structures this does not lead rapidly to bubble formation.” [(Schulz, 2004)](https://www.opuscula.agh.edu.pl/vol24/1/art/opuscula_math_2412.pdf).
-This instability could cause problems for the subteam, but luckily there are solutions to commonly reported issues.
+This instability could cause problems for the subteam, but there are solutions to commonly reported issues.

 If bubble formation is slow or inconsistent, it may be due to the ratio between the density of the particles and the density of water.
 Schulz found that bubble formation was present in fluidized beds with high ratios, so the subteam may want to consider using denser particles if problems arise.

 The subteam aims to remove the most gas from the influent water as possible by creating bubbles.
-As previously stated, bubbles can be created by providing nucleation sites on sand grains, and it can also be done by decreasing gas solubility.
+As previously stated, bubbles can be created by providing nucleation sites on sand grains; it can also be done by decreasing gas solubility.

 ### Controlling Pressure

 The solubility of a gas in a solution is directly proportional to its partial pressure above said solution.
-It is also dependent on a particular constant, determined by the composition of the gas and the solution, and the temperature of both. [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
+It is also dependent on a particular constant, determined by the composition of the gas and the solution, and the temperature of both [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).

-A formula that illustrates this relationship is Henry's Law, which is represented by the following equation.
+Henry's Law quantifies this relationship, represented by the following equation.

 #### Equation 2

 $$ C=k P $$

 **Variables**
-$C$ = Dissolved gas’s concentration at equilibrium
+$C$ = Dissolved gas’s concentration in a solvent at equilibrium
 $k$ = Henry’s Law constant, which is determined experimentally for each combination of gas, solvent, and temperature.
 In this case, the interface may be considered as the border between the bubble and the surrounding water.
 $P$ = Dissolved gas’s partial pressure at the interface of liquid and gas